Schneegans/schneegans.github.io/README.md

 ## Used Software

-The homepage uses the awesome [Jekyll-Bootstrap](http://jekyllbootstrap.com) and a theme based on [The Hooligan Theme](http://github.com/dhulihan/hooligan).
+The homepage uses a theme based on [The Hooligan Theme](http://github.com/dhulihan/hooligan).

 ## License